mongodb/docs/source/includes/quick-start/atlas-setup.rst

 Connect to your Cluster
 -----------------------

-In this step, we create and run an application that uses the Java MongoDB driver to connect to your MongoDB cluster and run a query on the sample data.
+In this step, we create and run an application that uses the MongoDB Java driver to connect to your MongoDB cluster and run a query on the sample data.

-We pass instructions to the driver on where and how to connect to your MongoDB cluster in a string called the *connection string*.
+We pass instructions to the driver on how to connect to your MongoDB cluster in a string called the *connection string*.
 This string includes information on the hostname or IP address and port of your cluster, authentication mechanism, user credentials when applicable, and